igrishaev/pg2/README.md

  {:name "Bar", :id 2}]
 ~~~

-It accepts several option to produce the `ON CONFLICT ...
-DO ...` clause known
+It also accepts options to produce the `ON CONFLICT ...
+DO ...`  clause known as
-as `UPSERT`.
+`UPSERT`.
 The following query tries to insert two rows with existing primary
 keys.
 Should they exist, the query updates the names of the corresponding rows:

 ~~~clojure